Columbia Glacier (Alaska)

-The Columbia Glacier is a glacier in Prince William Sound on the south coast of the U.S. state of Alaska, is one of the fastest moving glaciers in the world, and has been retreating since the early 1980s.
+The Columbia Glacier, a glacier in Prince William Sound on the south coast of the U.S. state of Alaska, is one of the fastest moving glaciers in the world, and has been retreating since the early 1980s.
 It was named after Columbia University, one of several glaciers in the area named for elite U.S. colleges by the Harriman Alaska Expedition in 1899.
 The head of the main branch of the glacier originates at the saddle between Mount Witherspoon and Mount Einstein.

 The Alaska Marine Highway vessel M/V Columbia is named after the Columbia Glacier.

 Size

 The glacier twists its way through western Alaska's Chugach Mountains.
 The bald streak at the bottom of the mountains, called the trimline, shows this glacier has lost 1,300 ft of thickness.
 It has also retreated 10.5 mi since that measurement was taken.